 Internships

 Internships or internship-like experiences such as practica and fieldwork, are required or offered in all degree programs, and are graded pass/fail in most of the programs.
 Internships are offered on the premise that academic knowledge combined with practical experience develops the student’s confidence in their career path and better prepares them to succeed professionally.
 A successful association with an internship sites lays the groundwork for an offer of employment to the intern upon graduation or earlier, or facilitates the successful transition to graduate studies.
 Internships supervised by the Sullivan Career and Life Planning Center include all majors except Education and Pre-Occupational Therapy Studies.
-Completion of WEL 310 Strategies for Career and Personal Growth is recommended prior to beginning an Internship.
 Typically, a minimum CGPA of 2.0 or higher is required to begin an internship.

 Internships Supervised by the Sullivan Career and Life Planning Center (SCLP)